codatio/codat-docs/docs/using-the-api/custom-data.md

 :::caution Check your configuration values!

 Codat does not validate any of the values you enter in the configuration request.
-For example, if you misspell values or don't specify the full API routes, you will receive a fetch error in response when trying to pull the custom data type later.
+If you misspell values or don't specify the full API routes, you will receive a fetch error when trying to pull the custom data type later.

-Refer to the integrations' own API documentation to make sure you are using the correct endpoint, route, and field names.
+Refer to the platform's own API documentation to make sure you are using the correct endpoint, route, and field names.

 :::

-### Update existing configuration
+#### Update existing configuration

-Once you created the configuration for a custom data type, you can't change its `customDataIdentifier`.
-You can update its content using the our Configure custom data (OAS LINK) endpoint.
+Once you configured a custom data type, you can't change its `customDataIdentifier`.
+However, you can update the data type's content using the Configure custom data (OAS LINK) endpoint.

-### View existing configuration
+#### View existing configuration

 You can view previously created configurations for a specific platform using the following endpoints:

 * `GET /integrations​/{platformKey}/datatypes/custom/` (OAS LINK) returns **all** configured custom data types for the platform you indicate in `platformKey`.
 * `GET /integrations​/{platformKey}/datatypes/custom/{customDataIdentifier}` (OAS LINK) returns the configuration of the specified custom data type for the platform you indicate in `platformKey`.

-### Delete existing configuration
+#### Delete existing configuration

 You can also delete configuration for a specific custom data you created using the following endpoint: